zoeychappell/PrivPrompt/READme.md

 1. Create an groq account and login.
 2. Go to https://console.groq.com/keys and select "Create API Key" in the upper right.
 3. Follow the steps and copy the API key.

+# How to get a Cohere API key
+1. Go to https://dashboard.cohere.com/welcome/login and create a new account.
+2. Navigate to the API Keys button in the left menu
+3. Make a new TRIAL KEY - NOT the production key
+4. Add the api key to your .env file by following the dotenv instructions.
+5. IMPORTANT: Make sure to follow the naming scheme COHERE_API_KEY=’<your key>’

+# How to get a Google AI Stuido API Key
+1. Go to https://aistudio.google.com/prompts/new_chat and create an account.
+2. Select “Get API Key” in the bottom left.
+3. Create a new project by selecting "Project" from the menu on the left.
+4. Select "Create a new project" in the upper right and follow steps.
+5. Select "Api keys" in the menu on the left.
+6. Select "Create API Key" in the upper right.
+7. Name your key and select the appropriate project.
+8. Add the API key to your .env file by following the dotenv instructions.
+9. IMPORTANT: Make sure to follow the naming scheme GEMINI_API_KEY='<your key>'